OxygenCobalt/Auxio/info/ARCHITECTURE.md

 - `Music` is a `Item` that represents music.
 It adds a `name` field that represents the raw name of the music (from `MediaStore`).
 - `MusicParent` is a type of `Music` that contains children.
 It adds a `resolveName` field that converts the raw `MediaStore` name to a name that can be used in UIs.
-- `Header` and `ActionHeader` are UI data objects that represent a header item. `Header` corresponds to a simple header with no action, while `ActionHeader` corresponds to an action with a dedicated icon, such as with sorting.
+- `Header` corresponds to a simple header.
+The Detail UIs have a derivative called `SortHeader` that also adds a sorting button.

 Other data types represent a specific UI configuration or state:
 - Sealed classes like `Sort` contain data with them that can be modified.